On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Introduction

-According with this reasoning, two main consequences follow.
-The first is that the weak equivalence principle is indeed an exact law of nature, in a similar way as the principles of thermodynamics are unavoidable and universal and there is no violations of them.
-This consequence is true for all the scales in nature up to a critical scale, where the description pass from $N$ to $1$ degrees of freedom.
-At that point, the consequences of concentration of measure are not strong (there is no concentration).
-Second, according to our argument, the gravitational interaction is a classical, emergent interaction.
+According with the above reasoning, two main consequences follow.
+The first is that the weak equivalence principle is indeed an exact law of nature, in a similar way as the principles of thermodynamics are unavoidable and universal and there is no violations of it.
+This consequence is true for all the scales in nature up to a critical scale, where the description pass from $N$ to $1$ fundamental degrees of freedom.
+At that point, the consequences of concentration of measure are not valid (there is no concentration).
+This implies a sudden violation of the weak equivalence principle at such scale, while it is for all practical purposes preserved to any other effective scale.
+That is, we predict that the equivalence principle will not show up any violation until it is suddenly and abruptly violated at the fundamental scale.
+Second, according to our theory, the gravitational interaction is a classical, emergent interaction.
 It is classical because it appears in the domain where concentration is present.
-Such domain is where in our theory the value of all possible observables of the system, is well defined (see for instance, chapter 6 in \cite{Ricardo2014}).
+Such domain coincides with dynamical domain where, according to Hamilton-Randers theory, the value of all possible observables of the system are is well defined (see for instance, chapter 6 in \cite{Ricardo2014}).
 It is emergent because the variables involving in the interaction that is described are average variables (geometric center of mass).
 Gravity, as such, does not apply to the fundamental degrees of freedom of Hamilton-Randers theory.

 The structure of this work is as follows.
-In section 2, we introduce the notions from Hamilto-Randers dynamical systems that are relevant for the purpose of this paper.
+In section 2, we introduce the notions from Hamilton-Randers dynamical systems that are relevant for the purpose of this paper.
 In section 3 we discuss a technical result, the decomposition of the Hamiltonian function in matter part and a non-matter part.
 Section 4 discuss how concentration of measure implies a formal weak equivalence principle.
 Section 5 shows that Newtonian gravity holds the fundamental property need for concentration, namely, being a $1$-Lipschitz interaction.
 Section 6 extends the results by arguing that, by formal similarities of the dynamics of Hamilton-Randers models with the characteristic properties of gravity in relativistic theories of gravitation, that such interaction must be indeed be the gravitational interaction.
 In Appendix A we collect several notions of Hamilton-Randers theory, while in Appendix B we describe the notion of concentration of measure and several results of particular practical interest for our purposes.